fpetrungaro/fpbooks/README.md

 ```
 ![swagger](docs/swagger.png)

-- Register a user and login in order to generate a JT token (Auth APIs)
+- Register a user and login in order to generate a JWT token (Auth APIs)
 - Save it to swagger and test the Books API

 ## Development mode